 - Be accountable for student learning through continuous improvement.

 Leadership and strategic management of the system of schools is the responsibility of the Executive Director of Catholic Education.
 Through a team of professionals, the Executive Director leads and facilitates a number of significant and particular delegations which enable the achievement of the Strategic Directions:

 - Optimal learning and wellbeing for all students

 - Access and stewardship of quality Catholic education

 - Prophetic and creative leadership

-The Director: School Effectiveness assists schools and colleges in embedding the dimensions of the School Effectiveness Framework.
+The Director: School Effectiveness assists secondary schools and colleges in embedding the dimensions of the School Effectiveness Framework.
 This position currently supports two P-12 colleges and seven Secondary Colleges with a new college planned for 2022 in the Northern Beaches Parish.